-The School of Nursing offers a Bachelor of Science degree in Nursing in three program formats (traditional undergraduate, post-baccalaureate, and RN to BS completion).
+The School of Nursing, Department of Undergraduate Nursing, offers a Bachelor of Science degree in Nursing in three program formats (traditional undergraduate, post-baccalaureate, and RN to BS completion).
 The undergraduate nursing program prepares students for entry-level professional nursing practice.
 This level of education is based on core knowledge and clinical competency applied through a unique blend of critical thinking, caring, competence, communication and collaboration.

 The following undergraduate nursing program outcomes identify the depth and breadth of knowledge which graduates of all undergraduate nursing program formats at CSS are able to demonstrate.
 Upon completion of the undergraduate nursing program the graduate will:

-The School also educates leaders in its Doctor of Nursing Practice (DNP) program.
-Information about the DNP program may be found in the Graduate Catalog.
+The School also educates leaders in its Doctor of Nursing Practice (DNP) degree and Post-Graduate APRN certificate programs.
+Information about the graduate programs may be found in the Graduate Catalog.

-The undergraduate nursing program is approved as a licensure-preparing program and the DNP program is approved as an advanced practice nursing program by the Minnesota Board of Nursing.
+The undergraduate nursing program is approved as a licensure-preparing program and the graduate programs are approved as advanced practice nursing programs by the Minnesota Board of Nursing.

 All nursing programs at The College of St. Scholastica are accredited by the Commission on Collegiate Nursing Education, 655 K Street, NW, Suite 750, Washington, DC 20001, 202-887-6791.